cheerri/cheerri/README.md

-<h3 align="center">Algumas informações sobre mim!</h3>
+<h3 align="center">Some information about me</h3>
--    Fã de programação e tecnologia!
+-  Programming and technology lover!

 - 🌱 Learning **Web (HTML, CSS e JS) and Python.**